KSU-CS-Software-Engineering/rgn/userdoc/developer-documentation.md

 ![Data Directory](img/DataFolderNew.PNG)

 And some javascript and css files in the RuralGroceryNetwork/wwwroot directory.
 The Route.js file is the new file that controls the map on the pages that have one.
-The methods in this file are also the ones called to do varius things on the map for the diffrent pages:
+The methods in this file are also the ones called to do varius things on the map for the diffrent pages.
+The RouteOld.js file is the old version of the Route.js file:

 ![wwwroot Directory](img/wwwrootNew.PNG)